gertjana/gertjanassies.dev/content/240101_rust_on_esp32.md

 }
 ```

-We can do this in a separate thread so it won't block the rest
+We do this in a separate thread so it won't block the rest

 The M5 Stamp that i'm using has an onboard multicolor led (SK6812 chip) attached to a gpio port, there is a rust library for that and other multicolor led, or ledstrips call `smart_leds`